 After Marion moved to Glasgow in 2000, she became very active in the Assembly of God Church.
 She will be remembered especially for her contributions to the youth activities.

 Her hobbies included gardening, shopping, sewing and baking, especially her famous donuts.
 She was an avid reader of God’s word.

-Marion is survived by her children, Linda (Van) Dostert of Fort Peck, Marilyn Warren of Billings and Milo (Elaine) Warren of Kaycee, WY; her grandchildren, Erin (Jordan) Hoagland of Billings, Vance Dostert of Vancouver, WA, Janel (David) Hutton of Gillette, WY, Michael Stone of Bozeman, Andrew Warren of Park City, UT and Levi Warren of Laramie, WY; her great-grandchildren, Cohen and Ally Hoagland of Billings, Lilyanna, Emmalee and William Hutton of Gillette, WY; A niece, Betty (John) LoKash of Belfair, WA and nephews Bill McCoy of Silverdale, WA and Roy (Marlene) Podalak of Madison, WI.
+Marion is survived by her children, Linda (Van) Dostert of Fort Peck, Marilyn Warren of Billings and Milo (Elaine) Warren of Kaycee, WY; her grandchildren, Erin (Jordan) Hoagland of Billings MT, Vance Dostert of Vancouver, WA, Janel (David) Hutton of Gillette, WY, Michael Stone of Bozeman, Andrew Warren of Park City, UT and Levi Warren of Laramie, WY; her great-grandchildren, Cohen and Ally Hoagland of Billings, Lilyanna, Emmalee and William Hutton of Gillette, WY; a niece, Betty (John) Lokosh of Belfair, WA and nephews Bill McCoy of Silverdale, WA and Roy (Marlene) Podalak of Madison, WI.